maximeraafat/BlenderNeRF/README.md

 ## Remarks

 This add-on is being developed as a fun side project over the course of multiple months and versions of Blender, mainly on macOS.
-If you encouter any issues with the plugin functionalities, feel free to open a GitHub issue with a clear description of the problem, which **BlenderNeRF** version the issues have been experienced with, and any further information if relevant.
+If you encounter any issues with the plugin functionalities, feel free to open a GitHub issue with a clear description of the problem, which **BlenderNeRF** version the issues have been experienced with, and any further information if relevant.

 ### Real World Data